westpoint-robotics/usma_triclops/README.md

-# usma_triclops --TODO THIS NEEDS REWRITING TO REFLECT THE NEW CODE
-This package uses the Point Grey BumbleBee camera to generate a pointcloud.
-It is capable of producing a pointcloud with pixels organized in 3d space and with their original color.
-It also can produce a filtered point cloud that produces only points allowed thru a filter, such as white line filter.
-The code is still in need of added functionality, documentation, and is still very much a work in progress.

-This package creates three nodes:
+# usma_triclops --Single Node version
+This package uses the Point Grey BumbleBee camera to generate pointclouds of red objects, blue objects, and white lines.

+This version of the code uses a single ROS node to publish the point clouds for the red flags, blue falgs, and white lines.
+It also publish the color rectified image and the disparity image.
+Under the branch called threeNodeVersion is a version that uses a seperate nodes for the cmarea driver, filters, and point clouds.

+This node:
-- camera_system: This node acts as the device driver for a Point Grey Bumblebee2 camera.
-It automatically detects the camera and displays the camera information upon start up.
-This node processes the raw images from the camera and produces several images that are then published as ROS topics.
-The images produced include: left camera BGR, right camera BGR, rectified color BGR, and disparity image.
+1. Is the device driver for a Point Grey Bumblebee2 camera.
+It detects the camera and displays the camera information upon start up.
+This node processes the raw images from the camera using the PGR Flycapture API.
+It then produces these images into a rectified color image and a disparity image using the PGR Triclops API.
+These are then published as ROS topics.

-- line_filter: This node detects white lines.
-It subscribes to a BGR Image and publishes a Mono8 image that is all black except the the white pixels that belong to the white lines.
-It opens a OpenCv highGui interface that allows you to tune the variables that are used in the white line detector.

-- vision3d: This node turns a disparity image into a 3d point cloud.
-If it is provided the rectified color image this node can produce a complete point cloud with each point arranged in 3d space as well as the color of the pixel ( this done by changing method calls and recompiling.
-The method that does this is called: doPointCloud).
-This node can also subscribe to a mono8 image and use it as a mask to display only certian pixels in the pointcloud, such as a white line ( this done by changing method calls and recompiling.
-The method that does this is called: maskToPointCloud).
+2. Conducts line_filtering: This node detects white lines and prodcues a white line mask (mono8) for consumption by the pointcloud producing code.

+3. Conducts red and blue pixel filtering: The node detects red and blue pixels using HSV and produces a mask (mono8) for consumption by the pointcloud producing code.
+TODO: Integrate blog detection to filter out noise, currently it does not appear needed, but would improve accuracy in noisy environments.

+4. Vision3d produces point clouds based on image masks provided: This node turns a disparity image into a 3d point cloud.
+Provided a mask, the disparity image and triclops context it produces a point cloud with each point arranged in 3d space.

 ## To Install
 1. Download the latest libraries from Point Grey Website.
 Currently (March2016) they are called: